Liu-Lab-JHU/AHTech/README.md

 **`Supplementary Data`** Supplementary data for the project.

-- `Supplementary Data 1` Full dataset that was collected by AHTech platform.
+- `Supplementary Data 1` Full dataset that was collected by the AHTech platform.
 - `Supplementary Data 2` Selected additives for DFT calculation.

 **`3D Printing Files`** *STL* file for the electrode holders.